SharpConsoleUI Rendering Pipeline

 }

-// Only mark dirty if value actually changes
+// Only mark dirty if value actually changes (including wide char/combiner state)

 {

-cell.Character = newChar;
+cell.Character = character;

 cell.Dirty = true;